zihui-debug/R1-V/README.md

-# R1-V: Reinforce Visual Generalization in VLMs with Less Than $3
+# R1-V: Reinforce Super Generalization Ability in VLMs with Less Than $3